-This comforting golden milk latte is made up of a delightful blend of oat milk, aromatic anti-inflammatory spices, coconut oil, vanilla, and a touch of honey.
-It’s incredibly simple to whip up and the perfect accompaniment to your morning crossword.
+This comforting golden milk latte is made with a warm blend of oat milk, aromatic spices, coconut oil, vanilla, and a touch of honey.

-A golden milk latte is a soothing, caffeine-free beverage that originates from ancient Ayurvedic traditions, where turmeric has long been celebrated for its medicinal properties.
-Traditional golden lattes feature a blend of warm milk and a mix of spices, most prominently, turmeric.
-Turmeric gives the beverage its distinctive golden color and works to help the body fight inflammation and knock out nasty toxins.
-The mix of spices in this latte commonly includes cinnamon, ginger, black pepper, and sometimes nutmeg and/or cardamom, too.
-Each contributes additional health benefits (mostly anti-inflammatory) and helps to create a flavor that is both comforting and invigorating.
+Golden milk has been all the rage lately.
+Also known as turmeric latte, this caffeine-free beverage originates from ancient Ayurvedic traditions, where turmeric has long been celebrated.
+Traditional golden lattes feature a blend of milk and a mix of spices, most prominently turmeric, giving the beverage its distinctive golden color.
+The combination of spices in this latte commonly includes cinnamon, ginger, black pepper, and sometimes nutmeg and cardamom.

-- Unsweetened oat milk: You could use whole milk, too, or your favorite plant-based milk.
+- Unsweetened oat milk, whole milk, or your favorite plant-based milk.

 - Vanilla extract